rezmansouri/sun-sim/docs/week_7.md

 - FNOs depend on DFT
     - Assume a flat geometry
-    - Cause visual and spectral artifacts as well as pronounced dissipa- tion when learning operators in spherical coordi-nates
+    - Cause visual and spectral artifacts as well as pronounced dissipa- tion when learning operators in spherical coordinates

 - Sphericial FNO is proposed